julien-arino/test-site/_pages/about.md

 My research deals primarily with population movement in epidemiology and ecology, with particular interest on the spatio-temporal spread of infectious diseases.
 In this context, I am interested in two main aspects: the relationship between mobility modalities and the fast global spread of infectious pathogens, as well as the effect of interconnections of public health systems with a variety of health practices.
 I use mathematical modelling to consider the risk of importation of disease to various public health entities.
 I have also dabbled with other mathematical biology problems.

 As part of my work, I have become more and more interested in the use of data in my models, hence my membership in VADA and the Data Science NEXUS.

-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/test-site/publications/) automatically.